Being criticized is rarely ever a pleasant experience, especially when it comes from someone you care about.

 What we can say, with some confidence, is that there are many ways to respond that ought to be avoided at all costs.

 These responses have no value other than to make the situation worse.

-What this article will attempt to do is reveal seven such responses that serve no purpose whatsoever, so that you may identify them when they are about to happen and stop them in their tracks.
+This article will reveal six such responses that serve no purpose whatsoever, so that you can avoid them like the plague.

 1. Responding With Anger